dodecai/ultra/ReadMe.md

 This projects mirrors my desire to get into game engine development since I was a child.
 As everyone knows, this is a task which will take some years, but as long as I have fun while coding, it doesn't realy matter.

 ## Project Goal ##

 - A game engine which runs on any platform and with any api.
 - A designer which fullfills anyones needs.
 - Not a Unity, Unreal, etc replacement, rather like something which can coexist for "have-fun" projects.

+> If you are interested in my odyssey feel free to follow it.

 ## Features ##
 > Note: Windows implementation will be the first implemented.